 Loads of kids learn about the Great Fire of London at school.
 So why not make their history lessons come alive with this quick tour of the City of London where the fire happened in 1666!

-Quickly pop into this Christopher Wren-designed church next to Monument where you can see a 17th-century fire truck.
+Quickly pop into this Christopher Wren-designed church next to Monument where you can see a 17th-century fire truck and a model of Old London Bridge.

 Walk down Cannon Street.
 The fire spread right down this road also leads to St Paul’s Cathedral.